Albert Venn

 Albert H. Venn (September 24, 1867 – August 2, 1908) was an American lacrosse player who competed in the 1904 Summer Olympics.
 In 1904 he was member of the St. Louis Amateur Athletic Association which won the silver medal in the lacrosse tournament.
+They lost in the final to the Winnipeg Shamrocks.

-Venn committed suicide by hanging himself in 1908.
+A native of Marshall, Michigan, Venn killed himself in 1908.